Normal Blood Sugar Chart: Fasting, After Meals & Random Glucose

 Fasting blood sugar

 Fasting glucose is measured after at least 8 hours without food.
 It is a key screening and diagnostic value.
-A result between 6.1 and 6.9 mmol/L is often called impaired fasting glucose, a form of prediabetes.
+A result between 6.1 and 7.0 mmol/L is known as impaired fasting glucose, a form of prediabetes.

 Post-meal blood sugar